SynDaverCO/symple-slicer/src-app/config/profiles/README.md

 material_brands        | Material Brand: | brand        | A list of material brands or vendors print_profiles&dagger; | Material:       |    -         | A list of print profiles (i.e. materials)

-&dagger; Symple Slicer calls "Material" profiles "print_profiles" because in practice, an good profile is dependent on particulars of the material, toolhead and printer.
+_&dagger; Symple Slicer calls "Material" profiles "print_profiles" because in practice, a good profile is dependent on particulars of the material, toolhead and printer._

 A profile list can contain as many or as few of these sections as necessary.
 If a section appears in any of the profile lists, a corresponding drop down menu will appear